-- 1. The "W" prefix is not included on the part marking. - 2.
-Only the 2nd letter is used for the part marking; WSON package type s not used for the part marking. - Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
-For shipments with OTP feature enabled, please contact Winbond.
+1. The "W" prefix is not included on the part marking.

+2. Standard bulk shipments are in Tube (shape E).
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.

+3. For shipments with OTP feature enabled, please contact Winbond.